daleonpz/baremetallics/_posts/programming/2025-03-01-secure-boot.md

 ### Questions you may have:

-- Why not just verify the firmware once?
-Because firmware can be updated, replaced, or tampered with.
+- Why should the firware be verified every time the device boots?
+Because the firmware can be tampered with or replaced, compromising the device's security.
 - Why multiple steps?
 Each stage has different privileges and responsibilities.
-Also you may update an application without modifying the OS or bootloader.
+Also you may update, for example, an application without modifying the OS or bootloader.

 ## Quick Security Concepts